YuezhenQin/YuezhenQin/README.md

 He works on full stack dev.

-He is currently studying MSc Computer Science  at University of Warwick.
+He is currently pursuring MSc Computer Science degree at University of Warwick.

 In his spare time, he blogs about travel around the world.